F is for Frog Craft

 - Cut a slit in the fold of your plates (where the plates are folded in half to form a semicircle) and insert the plastic blower end of the party blower all the way through so there is enough of the plastic end sticking out of the back to still be able to blow the "tongue" out.
 The extendable end should stick out of the rounded part of the semicircle.
 Use a few dabs of glue to anchor the plastic section to the plates.

 As an added bonus, try making this phonics craft when you and your child are also reading one of the many early reading books that feature frogs, such as the “Froggie” series or “Toad and Frog.”
-Invite your child to play with the "phonics frog" as you are reading, and then see if she can retell the story using the puppet.
+Invite your child to play with the "phonics frog" as you are reading, and then see if they can retell the story using the puppet.
 This boosts a second crucial reading skill: comprehending a story enough to explain it in sequence.